pocomane/brewed-in-the-apocalypse/bita.md

 specify better.
 This action applies also when the statement required by another move (like the __Taking an advantage__ move) is too vague.

-Note that the trigger of all the moves in this section is mechanical, but it can be in the fiction too.
-Actually most of the player moves that we will see are triggered by something happening in the fiction.

 TODO : add the page reference when referring to a move so that the move description can be quickly found ???

-The moves (both player and scenarist ones) should continually push the game forward in interesting ways.
-New opportunities should be added when a player succeeds in a move, and interesting dilemma should emerge from a compromise result.
-The scenarist __Hard move__ should fundamentally change the situation and demand new kind of actions.
-The __Soft move__ should give to the player new things to react to.

-The scenarist should also continously ask questions to the players.
-They may be provocative to push a reaction (like in "They are after you, do you prepare yourself in some way?"), or informative to get some prompt to elaborate (like in "You found a truck, or you would prefer some motorcycles?"), or just to give some color to the situation (like in "And how your character is dressed").

 # Hosting the game